-A new factory is opened in the other end of the country.
-The best qualified person is X. The Company therefore sends for X and asks X to do the job.
+A new factory is opened at the other end of the country.
+The best-qualified person is X. The Company sends for X and asks X to do the job.
 The Company has solved the Puzzle.
 Unfortunately, there is a Problem, X has a close relative who is ill and lives locally, X is unwilling to leave while X can be of some help.

 You, the Company representative, have a Predicament.
 You know X and the situation regarding the relative and believe it is right for X not to move.
 You are being leaned on by your boss for a quick solution, your boss believes X is the right person.
 You insist X go.
 X leaves the Company for your local rival.

 You now have a Predicament, what to do next.
 Do you blame the circumstances and the group for a poor outcome or blame yourself for an error of judgement in expecting the quick fix to work?
-You struggle with this and finally decide to treat this experience as a diagnosis of the situation.
+You struggle with this and finally decide to use this experience to understand the issue.

 You work with the group to develop a systematic strategy to develop customer care.
 This would consider all the influences on this process.
 It works.